Vegan Chocolate Biscoff Cupcakes

-Add the milk/vinegar mixture to the bowl, along with the vanilla and the oil.
+Add the milk/vinegar mixture to the bowl, along with the vanilla and the melted margarine.
 Mix well until you have a smooth batter.
 Make sure there's no dry mixture stuck to the bottom of the bowl.

 Divide the batter equally between your 12 cases and bake for 18-20 minutes, until a toothpick through the centre comes out clean.

 Transfer the cupcakes to a wire rack and leave them to cool completely.

 Mix the margarine and Biscoff spread together until smooth.

 Mix in the icing sugar, a little at a time, until fully combined.
 You can add a small splash of plant-based milk to loosen it if needed.

 Pipe or spoon some frosting onto each cooled cupcake.
 Drizzle over some melted chocolate and top with half a Biscoff biscuit.

 - Store in an airtight container at room temperature for up to 5 days.

 - The frosting recipe will produce enough to pipe onto all 12 cupcakes.
 If you plan to spread on a thin layer of the frosting instead of piping it, you can half the recipe.